IBM/cloud-pak/reference/security-report-decoder-documentation.md

 **Description:**

 All product container images must be scanned with a set of approved tools before product shipment.
-IBM updates images as new CVEs are discovered over time.
+IBM updates images as new [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/) are discovered over time.
 Any vulnerabilities are not resolved prior to product shipment are tracked through the [IBM Product Security Incident Response (PSIRT)](https://www.ibm.com/blogs/psirt/) process

 **Compliance Criteria:**